k3karthic/ansible__gcloud-ydns/README.md

     1. Specify the zone where you have deployed your server on Google Cloud
     1. Configure the authentication
 1. Set username and ssh authentication in `inventory/group_vars/
-1. Set username and password for YDNS in `inventory/group_vars/ydns.yml` using the sample `inventory/group_vars/ydns.yml.sample`.
+1. Set username and password for YDNS in `inventory/group_vars/ydns.yml`.
+Use `inventory/group_vars/ydns.yml.sample` as a reference.

 ## Deployment